Skip to content

 • The method must be annotated with @JavaToJdbc

-• ✅ A static JDBC converter which sets a value R on a given PreparedStatement: static void toDB(PreparedStatement stmt, int index, T value) The parameter value must be nullable or unspecific.
-The method must handel null correctly.
+• ❗️Statement A static JDBC converter sets a value R on a given PreparedStatement: static void toDB(PreparedStatement stmt, int index, T value) The parameter value must be nullable or unspecific.
+The method must handle null correctly.
 The method must be annotated with @JavaToJdbc

-• ✅ A object method which is annotated with @JavaToJdbc and returns the object value as JDBC value.
-The return value must be be unspecific or non-null.
+• ❗️Object An object method annotated with @JavaToJdbc returns the object value as a JDBC value.
+The return value must be unspecific or non-null.

 • Nullable collections/arrays are not allowed